MRSEPFL/MRspecLAB/README.md

 [![image](https://github.com/user-attachments/assets/18f9149c-1511-449d-87f5-c326037c501c)](https://zenodo.org/records/14866163?preview=1)

+SIMPLE DOWNLOAD AND DOUBLE-CLICK APPLICATION FOR WINDOWS USERS TO PROCESS MRS(I) DATA.
+--> source code available for other OS.

 This is the MRspecLAB toolbox, closely described in this publication: [PUBLICATION](insert link).
 A user manual can be found in [MANUAL.md](/MANUAL.md).

 # MRSpecLAB
-MRSpecLAB is a graphical application for the processing and analysis of magnetic resonance spectroscopy scans, focusing on user-friendliness, automated use and modularity.
+MRSpecLAB is a graphical platform for the processing and analysis of magnetic resonance spectroscopy data, focusing on user-friendliness, automated use and modularity.
 Currently supported and tested formats are DICOM and Twix files for Siemens, .SDAT .SPAR for Philips, and NIFTI.
-If you have another data format, we for now, recommend converting it to NIFTI using the [spec2nii](https://github.com/wtclarke/spec2nii) package.
+If you have data in another data format, we, for now, recommend converting it to NIFTI using the [spec2nii](https://github.com/wtclarke/spec2nii) package.

 ## Installation and usage